 Consider the matrix family $A(t) = \left( \begin{smallmatrix} 1 & t \\ 0 & a \end{smallmatrix} \right)$ with $t\in I$, $t^{}_{0} = 0$, and fixed parameter $a$.
 The matrices commute for $a=1$, but not otherwise.
 One finds

 so that the PBS gives

 Note that $f(t)$ simplifies to $\frac{1}{2} t^{2} \ts e^{t}$ for $a=1$, in line with the then simpler ODE system.
 For general $t_{0}$, one determine $\pa (t;t_{0})$ from a similar calculation.
-The PBS differs both from the matrix exponential and from the Mathias formula for upper triangular matrices; compare \cite[Thm.~3.6]{H}.
+The PBS differs both from the matrix exponential and from the known Mathias formula for upper-triangular matrices; compare \cite[Thm.~3.6]{H}.

 As a second example, consider the ODE system